 Back to the articles

 Measurement technology plays an important role in industry and technology.
 The decisive factor is the selected measurement method that is used.
-With the help of measurement technology, information is provided about the actual states of certain physical quantities.
+Measurement technology is used to provide information about the actual states of certain physical variables.

-How does metrology work in detail?
+How does measurement technology work in detail?
 Metrology involves the determination of certain physical quantities using a wide variety of devices.
-During the measurement process, methods from mathematics, such as combinatorics, stochastics and error calculation, are also used.
-Measurement itself can be regarded as an experimental process that records the concrete value of a physical quantity as a multiple of a unit.
+During the measurement process, mathematical methods such as combinatorics, stochastics and error calculation are also used.
+Measurement itself can be seen as an experimental process that records the specific value of a physical quantity as a multiple of a unit.

 Metrology is a very broad term.
 At Q-Tech, we deal exclusively with length measurement technology and dimensional measurement technology.
-You want to know more about the individual data of our machines?
-Then take a look at our software and equipment.
+Would you like to know more about the individual data of our machines?
+Then take a look at our software and our equipment.

 Basics of measurement technology

-First of all, you should know that all physical or chemical effects or laws that are present in the measurement are called the measurement principle.
+First of all, you should know that all physical or chemical effects or laws that are present during the measurement are referred to as the measuring principle.

-The precise application of measuring devices, or technical solutions in general terms, is called a measurement procedure
+The precise application of measuring devices, or technical solutions in general, is referred to as a measuring method

-Measurement methods , on the other hand, are general rules that govern the way in which a particular measurement value is determined.
+Measurement methods , on the other hand, are general rules that serve to determine the way in which a specific measured value is determined.

 Basically, experts distinguish between direct measurement technology and indirect measurement technology.